Alan Brain

 Alan Brain speaks English, Spanish, and French fluently.

-Alan Brain is an award-winning filmmaker and film editor who works in television, film, and documentary.
+Alan Brain is an award-winning film editor and director who works in television, film, and documentary.
 He has extensive experience on a variety of projects, including documentaries, scripted television dramas, feature films, short films, and social media content.

 He has a track record of producing highly effective documentary, television, film, corporate, educational, and marketing content for a variety of organizations, including the United Nations, American Sociological Association, Amnesty International, and Al Jazeera.